 Our programs and teaching methods are supported by current, empirically-based scientific literature, and are designed to provide continuing education that is relevant to psychological practice, education, and/or research, so that psychologists may maintain and expand their ability to serve the public and contribute to the profession.

-Our courses are designed for postdoctoral-level psychologists; this course is an advanced-level course.
+Our courses are designed for postdoctoral-level psychologists; Consciousness and the Id is an advanced-level course.
 All mental health professionals, educators, and researchers have a variety of educational backgrounds and needs—if you have any questions about whether this course could benefit you and/or would be appropriate for your level of training, please do not hesitate to contact us.
 You may contact the Director directly at email@example.com with any questions or concerns.

 The cost of the course is noted below; there are no additional fees.
 The journal article is open access; please email the Director (firstname.lastname@example.org) if you have any difficulty accessing it.
 Your satisfaction is important to us.
 If you are not satisfied with a course, please let us know immediately—we will cancel your order and gladly offer you a full refund.